IBM-Cloud/docs/services/mobilepush/t_restapi.md

 To obtain the base URL for the REST API:

-1. Create a backend application in the Boilerplates section Bluemix® catalog, which automatically binds the Push service to this application.
+1. Create a backend application in the Boilerplates section Bluemix® catalog by choosing the MobileFirst Services Starter.
+This binds the Push Notification service to the application.
 You can also create a service instance of Push and leave it unbounded.

 1. In the main page of the Bluemix dashboard, go to the **Applications** area and then click your app.